martinssipenko/bugsnag-api/comments.md

 List an Error's Comments
 ------------------------

-Get a list of all comments for the given Bugsnag [Error](errors.md).
+Get a list of all comments for the specified Bugsnag [Error](errors.md).

 ```http
 GET /errors/:error_id/comments